kuijiang94/PCNet/README.md

 Code borrows from [MPRNet](https://github.com/swz30/MPRNet) by [Syed Waqas Zamir](https://scholar.google.es/citations?user=WNGPkVQAAAAJ&hl=en).
 Thanks for sharing !

 ## Citation
-If you use MPRNet, please consider citing:
+If you use PCNet, please consider citing:

-    @inproceedings{jiangpcnet,
+    @article{jiangpcnet,
         title={Rain-free and Residue Hand-in-Hand: A Progressive Coupled Network for Real-Time Image Deraining}, author={Kui Jiang and Zhongyuan Wang and Peng Yi and Chen Chen and Zheng Wang and Xiao Wang and Junjun Jiang and Chia-Wen Lin}, journal={IEEE Trans.
 Image Process.},